 These individuals will be formally bestowed with their World Food Prize honors during a ceremony scheduled for 17 October 2013 at the Iowa State Capitol in Des Moines.
 The item reproduced above entreats readers to call upon the World Food Prize Foundation to rescind those honors in protest over Monsanto's "ruthless business model that impoverishes farmers and monopolizes our food" and Syngenta's "bee-killing pesticides."

-As far as the "truth" of this item goes, it is trivially true that the persons named will be honored with the World Food Prize, and that same people object to the awarding of those honors.
+As far as the "truth" of this item goes, it is trivially true the persons named will be honored with the World Food Prize, and that some people object to the awarding of those honors.
 A discussion of the pros and cons of agricultural biotechnology in general and Monsanto's business practices in specific could fill volumes and is therefore outside the scope of this article, but we'll point out a few other details related to one of the prize recipients:

 It is far from certain what has been causing an observed die-off in bee colonies over the last several years.
 Neonicotinoid insecticides from companies such as Bayer and Syngenta have been suggested as possible suspects, but there is as yet no scientific consensus that such insecticides are the only or primary cause of large numbers of bee colony deaths.
-In April 2013 the European Commission announced the introduction of a two-year moratorium on the use of neonicotinoid seed treatments on crops considered attractive to bees, and Bayer and Syngenta are both challenging that decision, maintaining that it was based on an "inaccurate and incomplete" assessment by the European Food Safety Authority (EFSA).
-The U.S. Environmental Protection Agency (EPA) has not imposed such restrictions, reporting that declines in bee populations were due to several factors other than pesticides, including loss of habitat, parasites, disease, genetics, and poor nutrition.
+In April 2013 the European Commission announced the introduction of a two-year moratorium on the use of neonicotinoid seed treatments on crops considered attractive to bees, and Bayer and Syngenta are both challenging that decision, maintaining it was based on an "inaccurate and incomplete" assessment by the European Food Safety Authority (EFSA).
+The U.S. Environmental Protection Agency (EPA) has not imposed such restrictions, reporting declines in bee populations were due to several factors other than pesticides, including loss of habitat, parasites, disease, genetics, and poor nutrition.